mrenzs/JoyMon/README.md

 --------------------------------------------------------------------
-This application has been modified to research Sensory Motor Arousal Regulation Treatment (SMART) at the Trauma Center at the Justice Resource Institute.
+This application has been modified to research Sensory Motor Arousal Regulation Treatment (SMART) at the Trauma Center.
 -------------------------------------------------------------------